 A favorite with Kayla Itsines, LISS is any cardio that is done at low intensity in a steady state (hence the abbreviation).
 You can jog, swim, row or cycle, but you should be able to hold a conversation.
 “You should be working for 30 minutes minimum and at 60% of your maximum heart rate,” explains Simon Stacks, personal trainer at FitMiBody.
 “The theory is that your body stops using glycogen (today’s food energy) and switches to an older source (stored energy, aka the fat from last week’s pizza),” he adds.

 As you will be going for at least 30 minutes, you want to find the type of cardio you enjoy.
 And since you want your body to tap into old energy stores, King recommends you do your LISS in a fasted state.
 However, if you’re going to try fasted training (exercise on an empty stomach), then you want to ensure that you refuel with a balanced meal of carbohydrate, protein and some good fats afterward.

 So why not just choose LISS as your fat-burning method of choice all the time?
-The answer is that you still burn some fat calories during HIIT and keep burning them after.
-“The downside of [LISS] is that with lower intensities the absolute energy expenditure will be less (if the duration is matched), which is what actually matters for weight control, not fat oxidation per se,” says King.
+The answer is that you still burn some fat calories during HIIT and keep burning them after: “The downside of [LISS] is that with lower intensities the absolute energy expenditure will be less (if the duration is matched), which is what actually matters for weight control, not fat oxidation per se,” says King.
 In essence, a short, sharp HIIT session is more time-efficient than a longer LISS one.
-And, of course, don’t forget that once your long run has finished, your body will switch back to burning carbohydrates rather than fat.

 LISS is, however, a great way to get some fat burning in on your active recovery days.
 Unless you’re a complete machine, your body just won’t be able to take a daily HIIT session, and if you are hitting those hard-and-fast sessions every day, you may not be working to the optimum, so you won't get the results you crave.